 The path that leads us to find our passion in life can occasionally feel long and winding, with many a twist and turn.
-My personal evolution towards becoming a champion for vocational training came about following a rewarding 20+ year career as a bricklayer, running a busy family-owned building business with my father and brothers in Dumfries & Galloway.
+My personal evolution towards becoming a champion for vocational training in the construction industry came about following a rewarding 20+ year career as a bricklayer, running a busy family-owned building business with my father and brothers in Dumfries & Galloway.

 Scotland’s construction industry is filled to the brim with committed, talented professionals who take a gruff, sometimes blunt, no-nonsense approach to getting the job finished on time and on budget.
 We work in tightly-knit teams with plenty of easy banter yet not always the same degree of positive reinforcement for a job well done.
 As a result, we can sometimes find experienced tradespeople, with decades of valuable expertise, feeling hindered in their career progression.

 With few formally-recognised qualifications, these skilled tradespeople struggle to secure coveted CSCS cards (Construction Skills Certification Scheme), specifically the Gold and Black supervisory and management level accreditation which can help them gain access to bigger contracts operating on large sites.
 And that’s where I believe that vocational training really comes into its own.
 Never more so than in my own ‘patch’ of Dumfries & Galloway where our rural economy comprises a large geographical territory peopled by widely-dispersed squads of three and four people.

 A region packed with talent and determination